Chandratand/incit-frontend/README.md

 #### Description

-INCIT frontend is a simple API designed to manage user interactions for the INCIT application.
+INCIT frontend is a simple website designed to manage user interactions.
 It supports operations such as user authentication, profile management, and statistics gathering.

 Demo URL : https://incit-frontend-five.vercel.app/